Rustam2202/Rustam2202/README.md

 - 👋 Hi, I’m @Rustam2202
-- 🌱 I’m a graduate of the course C++ in Yandex.Practikum.
+- 🎓 I’m a graduate of the course C++ in Yandex.Practikum online school.
-- Now learning Go and developing pet-projects.
+- 🐹 Now learning Go and developing pet-projects.

 <!---
 Rustam2202/Rustam2202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.